cosmos/gravity-bridge/readme.md

 In this workflow, you can use `./tests/reload-code.sh` to recompile and restart the testnet without restarting the container.

 For example, you can use VS Code's "Remote-Container" extension to attach to the running container started with `./tests/start-chains.sh`, then edit the code inside the container, restart the testnet with `./tests/reload-code.sh`, and run the tests with `./tests/integration-tests.sh`.

+## Debugger

+To use a stepping debugger in VS Code, follow the "Working inside the container" instructions above, but set up a one node testnet using `./tests/reload-code.sh 1`.
+Now kill the node with `pkill peggyd`.
+Start the debugger from within VS Code, and you will have a 1 node debuggable testnet.